risdatamamal/Gym-Management-System/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Following screenshots of the app will give you an idea about how this app works.<br><br>
+Following screenshots of the app will give you an idea about how this app works. **Please use 6 or more characters as the password when using the app**<br><br>
 <img src="screenshots/2.png" alt="ScreenShot2" width="200" height="400">
 <img src="screenshots/3.png" alt="ScreenShot3" width="200" height="400">
 <img src="screenshots/4.png" alt="ScreenShot4" width="200" height="400">